-The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law governing the privacy of educational records.
-It grants specific rights to current and former students and sets restrictions on how schools may handle educational records.
-FERPA requires that schools obtain written permission from students before releasing educational records.
-Exceptions to this include situations in which the health and safety of the student is involved.
-In certain well-defined circumstances, some information may be released without written permission from the student (please see directory information below).
+The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law governing the privacy of education records.
+It grants specific rights to current and former students and sets restrictions on how schools may handle education records.
+FERPA requires that schools obtain written permission from students before releasing education records.
+Exceptions to this include emergency situations in which the health and safety of the student is involved, or to provide information to schools a Hampshire student is transferring to, in certain disciplinary cases, and in other circumstances described in FERPA.
+In addition, in well-defined circumstances, some information may be released without written permission from the student (please see directory information below).

 College officials with a legitimate educational interest may also have access to a student's education records without prior consent.
 The complete policy on privacy of records is contained in the student handbook.